apache/airflow/docs/upgprade-check/upgrade-check.rst

 to enter a valid value in the Airflow Configuration file airflow.cfg for the fernet_key.

-For the second problem, looking at the source of the DAG file and changing the import statement for the Python Operator to be as follows will make this DAG work in Airflow 1.10.14 as well as make it compatible for Airflow 2.0.
+For the second problem, looking at the source of the DAG file and changing the import statement for the Python Operator to be as follows will make this DAG work in Airflow 2.0.

 .. code-block:: python

-    from airflow.operators import PythonOperator
+    from airflow.operators.python import PythonOperator

-At the moment of writing, the exact text of the recommendation from the upgrade check is incorrect for this error.
+However, at the time of writing, this is incompatible in Airflow 1.10.14.
+So, this change can only be made while moving to Airflow 2.0.